National Psoriasis Foundation: Education

-The National Psoriasis Foundation provides people with psoriasis and psoriatic arthritis and their health care providers the latest information, education and critical support services so they can best manage their condition and improve overall health and well-being.
+The National Psoriasis Foundation provides people with psoriasis and psoriatic arthritis and their healthcare providers the latest information, education, and critical support services so they can best manage their condition and improve overall health and well-being.

-Free health webcasts from leading psoriatic disease experts arm people with information to reduce pain, inflammation and itching; clear skin; loosen joints; better understand future treatment options; and decrease their risk for of related conditions associated with psoriatic disease like heart disease and diabetes.
+Free health webcasts from leading psoriatic disease experts arm people with information to reduce pain, inflammation, and itching; clear skin; loosen joints; better understand future treatment options; and decrease their risk for related conditions associated with psoriatic diseases like heart disease and diabetes.

 More than Skin Deep is a series of live patient-focused events held nationwide.
-This educational program provides people the latest information from leading experts to best manage their condition.
+This educational program provides people with the latest information from leading experts to best manage their condition.

-The NPF offers people who are newly diagnosed with support from trained peer mentors with its Psoriasis One to One mentor program.
-Additionally, the organization has a health educator on staff who is available to answer questions about psoriasis, psoriatic arthritis, treatment options and related topics.
+The NPF offers people who are newly diagnosed support from trained peer mentors with its Psoriasis One-to-One mentor program.
+Additionally, the organization has a health educator on staff who is available to answer questions about psoriasis, psoriatic arthritis, treatment options, and related topics.

-The NPF also offers professional education for health care providers with CME events and other programs.
+The NPF also offers professional education for healthcare providers with CME events and other programs.